Skip to content

 • The gap from identified variant to drug lead compound is months of manual work

-• No integrated platform connects genomics, clinical reasoning, and drug discovery
+• Clinical decision support is siloed by specialty -- no integrated platform connects genomics, clinical reasoning, and drug discovery

 • BWA-MEM2 alignment: 20-45 min (vs. 12-24 hours on CPU)